truefoundry/elasti/README.md

 # Getting Started

 With Elasti, you can easily manage and scale your Kubernetes services by using a proxy mechanism that queues and holds requests for scaled-down services, bringing them up only when needed.
-Get started by follwing below steps:
+Get started by following below steps:

 ## Prerequisites